dudo/zilla-docs/src/concepts/kafka-proxies/http-proxy.md

 ## Correlated Request-Response

 Zilla manages the HTTP lifecycle with the request and response payload on the event stream.
-Each message is correlated to each other with a `zilla:correlation-id` header, providing an identifier for both Zilla and Kafka workflows to act on.
+Each request message is correlated to the corresponding response message with a `zilla:correlation-id` header, providing an identifier for both Zilla and Kafka workflows to act on.
 Correlated messages can be on the same or different Kafka topics.

 ### sync